 - Within seven days of submitting the FAFSA, you'll receive a Student Aid Report (SAR) to review for accuracy.
 Make corrections to your FAFSA if needed.

 - If your SAR indicates you're selected for a verification process, please visit our verification help page.

-- The Office of Student Financial Assistance will review your FAFSA information and determine the student's financial aid eligibility.
+- The Office of Student Financial Services will review the FAFSA information and determine the student's financial aid eligibility.

 How soon will I know what my financial aid package is?

-The Office of Student Financial Assistance will begin sending out financial aid notifications November 1 for new students who have submitted a 2018-2019 FAFSA in October.
+The Office of Student Financial Services will begin sending out financial aid notifications November 1 for new students who have submitted a 2019-2020 FAFSA in October.
 We'll send the notification to the student's email address.
 Financial aid awards will be continuously prepared after November 1.